Our Team

 Michael Boyer - Founding Director

-Michael has been a business and community leader in San Luis Obispo County for over 22 years with continued business involvement in Epic Entertainment, Doc Burnstein's, and Pismo Beach Homes.
+Michael Boyer has been a business and community leader in San Luis Obispo County for more than 20 years, with involvement in businesses including Epic Entertainment, Doc Burnstein’s, and Pismo Beach Homes.
+He currently serves as CEO of the Boys & Girls Clubs of Mid Central Coast, supporting youth and families across the Central Coast through programs focused on academic success, healthy lifestyles, and leadership development.

 Kathleen Minck - Director